hcls-solutions/claims-data-activator/README.md

 #### Working from the UI
 In order to access the Application UI, Navigate to the API Domain IP Address or Domain Name (depending on the setup) in the browser and login with your Google credentials.
 Try Uploading the Document, using *Upload a Document* button.
-From Choose Program drop-down, select a state ( pick any ) Right now, the Form Processor is set up as a default processor (since no classifier is deployed or trained), so each document will be processed with the Form Parser and extracted data will be streamed to the BigQuery.
+From *Choose Program* drop-down, select a state ( pick any ).
+Right now, the Form Processor is set up as a default processor (since no classifier is deployed or trained), so each document will be processed with the Form Parser and extracted data will be streamed to the BigQuery.

-> The setting for the default processor is done through the Classifier Default Label:  "settings_config" -> "classification_default_label"  inside  gs://${PROJECT_ID}-config/config.json file
+> The setting for the default processor is done through the following configuration setting  "settings_config" -> "classification_default_label".
+Explained in details in the [Configuring the System](#system_config).

-As you click Refresh Icon on the top right, you will see different Status the Pipeline goes through: Classifying -> Extracting -> Approved or Needs Review.
+As you click Refresh Icon on the top right, you will see different Status the Pipeline goes through: *Classifying -> Extracting -> Approved* or *Needs Review*.

 If you select *View* action, you will see the key/value pairs extracted from the Document.